douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

       * contracts can be made easier TODO see contract part to see how this can influence the contracts ?
     * making exchange increase level, don't make decrease

-* Different types of market exchange:
-  - Market is a unique place, where we can find all buyers and sellers, but could become separate things (e.g some local markets, big international markets, etc... in phase 2+).
-BADDDDD
-  - Different types of contract ?
-TODO

 # Phase 2, inclusion of types of agriculture

 ## Types of agriculture: ["definition"](http://www.riav.fr/quels-sont-les-differents-types-agriculture/)

 TBD, possibles types + required and effects needs to be discussed with other people
 - Conventional agriculture
 - Organic farming
 - Sustainable agriculture
 - Integrated agriculture
 - And the use of farming's product as: fertilizer, pesticide, vaccin, nutrients, ...

 * Each farmer get assigned a type of agriculture: